RiyaGaur/10-Days-of-Statistics/Day : 4/README.md

 <h2>Objective</h2>
 In this challenge, we go further with geometric distributions.
-We recommend reviewing the Geometric Distribution tutorial before attempting this challenge.

 <h2>Task</h2>
 The probability that a machine produces a defective product is 1 / 3.
 What is the probability that the 1st defect is found during the first 5 inspections?